zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

 };                                 // instead of std::unique_ptr
 ```

-The difference between shared\_ptr and unique\_ptr stems from custom deleter support: in unique\_ptr due to deleter being part of the type (allowing smaller runtime structures and faster runtime code), the type must be complete when using compiler generated dtor or moves.
+The difference between `shared_ptr` and `unique_ptr` stems from custom deleter support: in `unique_ptr` due to deleter being part of the type (allowing smaller runtime structures and faster runtime code), the type must be complete when using compiler generated dtor or moves.
-Such restriction is lifted in shared\_ptr's case with deleter not being part of the type.
+Such restriction is lifted in `shared_ptr`'s case with deleter not being part of the type.

-To use unique\_ptr or shared\_ptr depends on the use case.
+To use `unique_ptr` or `shared_ptr` depends on the use case.
 It's possible pimpls could desire shared ownership of the underlying.

 **Takeaways**
-* The Pimpl Idiom decreases build times by reducing compilation dependencies between class clients and class implementations.
+* The pimpl idiom decreases build times by reducing compilation dependencies between class clients and class implementations.
-* For std::unique_ptr pImpl pointers, declare special member functions in the class header, but implement them in the implementation file.
+* For `std::unique_ptr` pImpl pointers, declare special member functions in the class header, but implement them in the implementation file.
 Do this even if the default function implementations are acceptable.
-* The above advice applies to std::unique_ptr, but not to std::shared_ptr.
+* The above advice applies to `std::unique_ptr`, but not to `std::shared_ptr`.

-(_think about it, even though my custom deleter and compiler supplied deleter does the same thing, we still can't use compiler's in unique\_ptr's case.
+(_think about it, even though my custom deleter and compiler supplied deleter does the same thing, we still can't use compiler's in `unique_ptr`'s case.
 Is it because the inline-by-default nature of compiler generated ones?_)